 You can embed GradeCam forms anywhere on worksheets to quickly and easily allocate points for homework completion.
 If a student completes the task/ assignment/requirement, simply scan this form and the student instantly receives full credit for the assignment.
 If the form isn’t scanned, the student does not receive points.

-If you’re a math teacher (or any other type of teacher for that matter), we know GradeCam will help make your grading life easier and quicker.
-You can sign up for a free trial below!
+If you’re a math teacher (or any other type of teacher for that matter), GradeCam’s proprietary grading technology will help make your grading life easier and quicker.
+You can sign up for a free trial below